• Skip to primary navigation

 • Put all of the remaining ingredients in the slow cooker insert and stir.
 The slow cooker size needs to be 5 quarts or larger to hold the full recipe.

 • Cook the chicken in the slower cooker in the “probe” mode set to 160ºF.
 (165ºF is recommended by the USDA.
 Chefs usually recommend 160ºF).
 Place the probe in the thickest part of the breast but do not touch bone.
 The chicken will be done and moist in about 4 to 5 hours.
 If you don’t have a temperature probe with your slow cooker, cook on low, then check the chicken with an instant read thermometer.
-Check for doneness by piercing the chicken and looking for clear or slightly yellow juices running out.
+Or check for doneness by piercing the chicken and looking for clear or slightly yellow juices running out.
 Opaque pink juices mean that the chicken is not cooked through yet.

 Oven instructions: